the Lower Falls create nice rainbows

 The

-Yellowstone River winds north through Yellowstone Park.
-It passes through Yellowstone Lake and is still a relatively calm stream at
+Yellowstone River winds through Yellowstone Park.
+From the North It passes through Yellowstone Lake and is a relatively calm stream at

 But at the

-Upper Falls the action starts: here the water drops 30 meters and then roars to the
+Upper Falls there is more action: here the water drops 30 meters and then roars to

 Yellowstone Grand Canyon.